Union of Belarusian Youth

-The Union of Belarusian Youth (Саюз беларускай моладзі) was a youth organization in the territory of German-occupied territory of Belarus during World War II.
+The Union of Belarusian Youth (Саюз беларускай моладзі) was a youth organization in the territory of German-occupied Belarus during World War II.

 History

 The Union of Belarusian Youth (UBY) was created on June 22, 1943, on the model of the Hitler Youth by order of the Commissioner General of Belarus Wilhelm Kube.
 From its beginning, the UBY was planned as a Belarusian youth independent organization subordinate to the German occupation authorities.
 Therefore, its main goal was to prepare a new generation of Belarusians in the spirit of German National Socialism.
 By creating the UBY, the German occupation authorities deliberately considered it as one of the sources of recruitment of labor for the Third Reich.
 The creation of the UBY was accompanied by a broad pro-propaganda campaign aimed at showing the change in Germany's relations with Belarus and sought to win young people to their side to replenish the workforce, military auxiliary and police formations.
 The organization was financed by contributions from its members, income from cultural events, donations from citizens and organizations, budget funds of the German occupation authorities and deductions from German entrepreneurs who used the labor force of its members.